 - Berkshire Hathaway is on track to make over $12million/day or $500,000/hour in dividends

-Early Life and Education
+Early Life and Education Information

 A quick example of compounding.

 To Buffett, the principle extends beyond the accumulation of corporate earnings and dividends.
 It transcends growing numbers and has become a philosophy for business and life.
-His effort, his experience, and his expertise all compound year after year as well yielding greater success.
+His effort, experience, and expertise all compound year after year as well yielding greater success.

 The Value of Mentorship

 Its shareholders and subsidiaries have a deep respect for the firm.
 Buffett has built a culture where reputation matters.
-In his view, it takes decades to build, and minutes to ruin a reputation.
-It’s important to note that his reputation does not hinge on being right all the time.
+In his view, it takes decades to build and minutes to ruin a reputation.
+It’s important to note that his personal reputation does not hinge on being right all the time.
 On the contrary, it is owning up when you are wrong.
 His letters mention his best decisions as well as recounting his worst ones.
-He makes a point to educate his shareholders on what he has learned and how he will be different in the future.
+He makes a point to educate his shareholders about what he has learned and how he will be different in the future.